-Who could resist an autumn dish like so?
-These Pork Chops with Apples and Onions are the epitome of fall.
+Pork Chops with Apples and Onions is the perfect autumn dinner!
 You get perfectly seared pork chops topped with the most delicious cinnamon and allspice seasoned cider pan sauce, and it’s served with tender, butter sautéed apples and red onions.
 Yes, yes, and yes!

 I’ll be honest, pork chops haven’t always been my first choice of protein for dinner.
 But these pork chops change everything!